Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space

-To illustrate the isospin dependence of the single-particle potential, in the left panel of Fig.~\ref{Fig1}, the Dirac mass of the nucleon $M^*_{D,\tau} = M + U_{S,\tau}$ at the Fermi surface for protons and neutrons ($\tau=p,n$) obtained with the RBHF theory in the full Dirac space are plotted as functions of the asymmetry parameter $\alpha=(\rho_n-\rho_p)/\rho$ at the density $\rho=0.16\ \text{fm}^{-3}$.
+The isospin dependence of the single-particle potential can be well illustrated by the relativistic effective Dirac mass, which is defined through the scalar part of the nucleon self-energy in the Dirac equation by $M_{D,\tau}^* = M + U_{S,\tau}$.
+The Dirac mass should not be confused with the definition of the nonrelativistic effective mass, which parametrizes the momentum and energy dependence of the single-particle potential~\cite{Jaminon1989_PRC40-354}.
+In the left panel of Fig.~\ref{Fig1}, the Dirac mass of the nucleon at the Fermi surface for protons and neutrons ($\tau=p,n$) obtained with the RBHF theory in the full Dirac space are plotted as functions of the asymmetry parameter $\alpha=(\rho_n-\rho_p)/\rho$ at the density $\rho=0.16\ \text{fm}^{-3}$.
 It is found that, with the increasing of the asymmetry parameter, the Dirac mass for the neutron is decreasing, while for the proton, an opposite tendency is obtained.
 As a result, $M^*_{D,n}<M^*_{D,p}$ with the isovector effective mass $(M^*_{D,p}-M^*_{D,n})/M = 0.095$ in pure neutron matter (PNM) is predicted in the full Dirac space.